blabla1337/skf-flask/skf/markdown/code_examples/java/30-code_example--session_hijacking_and_fixation--.md

 						(ipaddress != request.getRemoteAddr()))
 						{

-							//We log the muliple users on the system logger.info("Mulitple users with same session id detected" + "  Userd ID:  " +  userID);
+							//We log the multiple users on the system logger.info("Multiple users with same session id detected" + "  User ID:  " +  userID);
 							/*
-							We redirect the user to a page which alerts him as well as gives him the option to destroy the mulitple sessions if he does not trust them
+							We redirect the user to a page which alerts him as well as gives him the option to destroy the multiple sessions if he does not trust them
 							*/

 							RequestDispatcher rd =